rpa-tomorrow/rpa-tomorrow/README.md

 ## Project description

-The purpose of the project is to implement a system where the user can write instrutions in clear text using machine learning and natural language processing, in order to instruct the computer what to do.
+The purpose of the project is to implement a system where the user can write instructions in clear text using machine learning and natural language processing, in order to instruct the computer what to do.

 ## Requirements